skroutz/rafka/README.md

 Rafka acts a gateway service and exposes Kafka using the Redis protocol.

-## Status

-This project is under heavy development and the [protocol](https://github.skroutz.gr/skroutz/rafka/wiki/Protocol) is still in draft version.

 Why rafka?
 ----------
+Using Kafka with languages that lack a reliable, solid Kafka driver can be a problem for mission-critical applications.
+At Skroutz we use Ruby and we faced this problem constantly.

+The motivation for Rafka is the following
-- Hide Kafka low-level details from the application & provide sane defaults.
+- Hide Kafka low-level details from the application and provide sane defaults.
+  Backed by the excellent [librdkafka](https://github.com/edenhill/librdkafka).
 - Use a Redis client instead of a Kafka client.
-This particularly useful in languages that lack a proper Kafka driver or do not provide concurrency primitives to implement buffering & other optimizations.
+This particularly useful in languages that lack a proper Kafka driver or do not provide concurrency primitives to implement buffering and other optimizations.
+Furthermore, writing a proper Rafka client is much easier than writing a Kafka client.
+  (Such a driver is already a work-in-progress for Ruby and will be released soon)

+## Status

+DISCLAIMER: This project is under heavy development and is _not_ recommended for use in production environments.

 Dependencies
 ------------